panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 * Updating a reference *doesn't trigger a component re-rendering*.

+Basically, this is how simple the `useRef()` references are.

 ### 1.1 Use case: logging button clicks

-Let's see all these ideas in action using a component `LogButtonClicks` which simply counts and logs the number of clicks on a button.
+Let's see how to use `useRef()` in a component `LogButtonClicks`.
+The reference is used to stored the number of clicks on a button.

 Here's a possible implementation of `LogButtonClicks` using `useRef()` hook: